cloudtay/ripple/README.md

 ## Basic usage

-Ripple strictly follows the latest strongly typed programming standards and is very friendly to IDEs The following reproduction process is perfectly supported and explained in any IDE
+ripple strictly follows the latest strongly typed programming standards and is very friendly to IDEs The following reproduction process is perfectly supported and explained in any IDE

 ### Latest documentation

-You can visit Ripple’s [Documentation](https://p-ripple.cloudtay.com/) to start reading
+You can visit ripple’s [Documentation](https://p-ripple.cloudtay.com/) to start reading

-We recommend that you start with [Manual Installation](https://p-ripple.cloudtay.com/docs/install/professional) to better understand Ripple’s workflow
+We recommend that you start with [Manual Installation](https://p-ripple.cloudtay.com/docs/install/professional) to better understand ripple’s workflow

-If you want to quickly deploy and use Ripple's services, you can directly visit [Quick Deployment](https://p-ripple.cloudtay.com/docs/install/server)
+If you want to quickly deploy and use ripple's services, you can directly visit [Quick Deployment](https://p-ripple.cloudtay.com/docs/install/server)

 ### Coroutine